-- Identify and assess potential risk areas in our supply chains. - Mitigate the risk of slavery and human trafficking occurring in our supply chains. - Monitor potential risk areas in our supply chains. - Encourage the reporting of illegal or unethical conduct.
+• Identify and assess potential risk areas in our supply chains.

+- Mitigate the risk of slavery and human trafficking occurring in our supply chains. - Monitor potential risk areas in our supply chains. - Encourage the reporting of illegal or unethical conduct.

-During the next financial year (2022), we plan to develop and roll-out a more formalised approach to third party due diligence on our key suppliers, distributors, and other companies whose activities may impact the quality, safety or efficacy of our products.
-The development of third-party due diligence checks forms part of our continuous improvement programme.
+We have an established a formalised approach to third party due diligence on our key suppliers, distributors, and other companies whose activities may impact the quality, safety or efficacy of our products.
+Our third-party due diligence checks form part of our continuous improvement programme.